raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- collapse ---
 ---
-title: skyfield
+title: Skyfield
 ---

 #### Usage

 Skyfield, the successor to PyEphem, is an astronomy package that computes the positions of stars, planets, and satellites in orbit around the Earth.

-In _"Finding the location of the ISS"_, you can find out how to use Skyfield in order to obtain the position of the International Space Station above the Earth.
+In *Finding the location of the ISS*, you can find out how to use Skyfield to obtain the position of the International Space Station above the Earth.

 #### Documentation